Flank/flank/docs/hypershard_android.md

      dirs  Dir(s) to process.
 The location of the test classes to parse
    ```

-3. An example run of hypershard for flank where the the current directory is flank root:
+3. An example run of hypershard for flank where the current directory is flank root:

    ```bash
    >java -jar hypershard-1.1.2-all.jar ./test_runner/src/test/kotlin/ftl/reports/util/